Hotmoka/hotmoka/tutorial/Takamaka.md

 1. the creator of the game must spend gas to call its constructor, but has no direct incentive in doing so.
-He must be a benefactor, or hope to take part in the game after creation, in no other contract is faster;
+He must be a benefactor, or hope to take part in the game after creation, if he is faster than any other potential player;
 2. if the game ends in a draw, money gets stuck in the `TicTacToe` contract instance, for ever and ever.